Zorng/ExpenseTracker/README.md

 - Tong Vorak
 - Mony Meakputsotheara

-**Description:** Expense Tracker is an app for tracking daily spendings and provides summary of spendings in each month.
+**Description:** Expense Tracker is an app for tracking daily spendings and provides summary of spendings in each month.<br>
 **Scope:**
 - For mobile devices
 - CRUD operations on spending records